lyonva/SimplyClip/README.md

 ### **Gimme What I Want**

-Functionality that enables clipboard list to be downloaded in multiple file formats like PDF, Word, CSV Etc..
+Functionality that enables clipboard list to be downloaded in multiple file formats like PDF, Word, CSV etc.

 ### **Paste What I Want**